PLANET.

 The entrance to the Kaohsiung Stadium.
 The stadium is fully covered in solar panels to help provide for its energy needs.

 These huge buildings require large amounts of power to be operational.
 But to Japanese architect Toyo Ito, the problem of designing his stadium to use renewable energy sources became the solution.
 A giant building has a lot of surface area that usually serves no purpose whatsoever.
-However, when designing the National Stadium in Taiwan, Ito had 8,844 solar panels – 14,155 square metres worth – installed on the outside of the 50,000-seat arena.
+However, when designing the National Stadium in Taiwan, Ito had 8,444 solar panels – 14,155 square metres worth – installed on the outside of the 40,000-seat arena.
 This is enough to power the 3,300 lights as well as the two giant screens near the field.
 Additionally, the energy produced outside of game time is fed into the local grid, providing green energy for the local community.
 All of this helps prevent the release of 660 tonnes of CO2 annually.
-And just to up the cool factor, he designed National Stadium in the shape of a dragon.
+And just to up the cool factor, he designed the stadium in the shape of a dragon.

 The MINI Plant Oxford.